uncms-dev/uncms/docs/html-editor.md

 # The HTML editor

-Onespacemedia CMS comes with a <abbr title="What You See Is What You Get">WYSIWYG</abbr> HTML editor that you can use on your models to provide rich-text editing in your admin using TinyMCE v4.
+UnCMS comes with a <abbr title="What You See Is What You Get">WYSIWYG</abbr> HTML editor that you can use on your models to provide rich-text editing in your admin using TinyMCE v4.
-The CMS does not use this internally (as it has no opinions about what your content should look like), but it's included with the CMS because almost every website requires it.
+UnCMS does not use this internally (as it has no opinions about what your page content should look like), but it's included with UnCMS because almost every website requires it.

 First, you will want to provide some settings for TinyMCE using the `WYSIWYG_OPTIONS` setting.
 These correspond to [TinyMCE v4's settings](https://www.tiny.cloud/docs-4x/configure/integration-and-setup/).